We use cookies to track usage and preferences. You can view our cookies policy here.

 Where and when will LNER ‘Simpler Fares’ be introduced?

 For now, as part of a trial period, this will only affect journeys between EdinburghBerwick-upon-TweedNewcastle and London Kings Cross.
-If you’re travelling to/from any other station, then your fare will stay the same.
+From September 30, 2024, this will be extended to more stations, as detailed on this map.

 How do I use a ’70min Flex’ Ticket?